 - AF may include in its request for time synchronization service the following:

-- Timing Resiliency requirement, including the following parameters:
+- Timing Resiliency requirement, including the following parameters (also available in the subscription data for time synchronization):

-- Assisted or complement timing requirement;

 - Type of timing information required (phase or frequency);

 - Frequency/phase accuracy requirement compared to UTC frequency/phase, respectively.

-Editor's note: It is FFS whether to include this list of specific parameters as part of the subscription data related to KI #3.
+NOTE 1: Conclusion from KI #3 can be used to consolidate the subscription parameters needs from this study.

-NOTE: Other parameters such as service availability (including holdover time) and stability level of the timing information (time, phase or frequency) are relevant and can apply to this solution.
+NOTE 2: Other parameters such as service availability (including holdover time) and stability level of the timing information (time, phase or frequency) are relevant and can apply to this solution.

 - Status report is sent to UE application and to AF when one or more agreed requirements are out of range, indicating that service requirements are not achieved.